noxthot/ss22_julia_workshop/pages/introduction/functions.md

 }

 ## Multiple dispatch
-You might have observed that since we did not specify any datatypes, we were able to call functions using vectors and scalars.
+You might have observed that since we did not specify any data types, we were able to call functions using vectors and scalars.
 However, if we call `sincos1!(1.0)` you see that this might not always be the best idea.
-Some functions should only be called with a certain datatype.
-We can specify the datatype of input and output in the following way:
+Some functions should only be called with a certain data type.
+We can specify the data type of input and output in the following way:
 ```julia
 function sincos1!(x::Array{Float64,1})::Array{Float64,1}
     x .= sin.(cos.(x))
     return x
 end
 ```
-In the same way, we can define functions that have the same name but which perform different operations depending on the datatype.
-For example, we can define the function `sincos(x)` which evaluates $sin(cos(x))$ when $x$ is a matrix or vector and returns a vector.
+In the same way, we can define functions that have the same name but which perform different operations depending on the data type.
+For example, we can define the function `sincos(x)` which evaluates $\sin(\cos(x))$ when $x$ is a matrix or vector and returns a vector.
 In order to rearrange a matrix $M$ to a vector $m$ we can use `m = vec(M)`.
 Then, we get:
 ```julia
 function sincos(x::Array{Float64,1})::Array{Float64,1}
     println("My input is a vector.")